engrgba/7segmnet-controller-for-Xilinx-x-sp6-x9/New updated Code/README.md

 Hi,
 This code is written for developing an understanding that how to interface with WISHBONE. <br />
-Uart core named WB_UART is used which is directly controlled by Wishbone_Controller module. <br />
+UART core named WB_UART is used which is directly controlled by Wishbone_Controller module. <br />
 WB_UART core takes RX signal from the PC Serial Terminal and sends TX signal towards the serial terminal. <br />
 This core is wishbone compatible so Wishbone_Controller Module can read the data which is received by this core. <br />
 Then this data is fowarded to the ENABLER Module which simply enables the all 7 segments displays available on the kit. <br />